Henry Fonda: Marriages and children

 Fonda was married five times and had three children, one of them adopted.
 His marriage to Margaret Sullavan in 1931 soon ended in separation, which was finalized in a 1933 divorce.
 Throughout most of 1935, Fonda dated actress/singer Shirley Ross; by year's end, it had been widely reported—by, among others, then-syndicated columnist Ed Sullivan—that the couple was engaged, with wedding plans afoot.
 Reports notwithstanding, both parties evidently reconsidered and in January 1936 it was reported that Fonda was now seeing actress Virginia Bruce.

-Later that year Fonda married Frances Ford Seymour Brokaw, widow of a wealthy industrialist, George Tuttle Brokaw.
-The Brokaws had a daughter who had been born soon after the Brokaws marriage in 1931.

-Fonda had met Frances at Denham Studios in England on the set of Wings of the Morning, the first picture in Europe to be filmed in three-strip Technicolor.
-They had two children, Jane (b.
+Frances Ford Seymour and George Tuttle Brokaw had had a daughter, Frances Sophia De Villers Brokaw Corrias (10 October 1931–10 March 2008), who had been born soon after their marriage in 1931.
+Fonda met Frances at Denham Studios in England on the set of Wings of the Morning, the first picture in Europe to be filmed in three-strip Technicolor.
+In 1936, Henry and his fiancé, Frances, were photographed at the Atlantic Beach Club, Atlantic Beach, New York.
+On 16 September 1936, at Christ Church United Methodist in New York City, Henry Fonda married Frances Ford Seymour Brokaw, widow of a wealthy industrialist, George Tuttle Brokaw.
+Henry and Frances had two children, Jane (b.
 1937) and Peter (1940–2019), both of whom became successful actors.
 Jane has won two Best Actress Academy Awards, and Peter was nominated for two Oscars, one for Best Actor.